statue-jesus-crucified1.jpg

 Jesus shared in our fallen human nature so that we could share in his healed human nature.

-Human evil and immorality are bad, but they are symptoms of a deeper problem: a disease in human nature that misdirects our desires and leads us towards wrongdoing.
+Human evil and immorality are bad, but they are symptoms of a deeper problem: a disease in human nature that messes up our desires and leads us towards wrongdoing.
 Any lasting attempt to defeat evil, bring justice into the world, and restore humans back into right relationship with God must deal with that root cause by first healing human nature.
 And that’s exactly what God has done through Jesus.
 Scripture tells a rich story about this.

 • A short version of the Bible’s story through the lens of healing atonement would be something like this:

 God made humans to be in perfect relationship with Him, each other, and the rest of Creation.
 But humans damaged those relationships and corrupted human nature with a sin-disease, which became the primary cause of evil and suffering in the world.
 God partnered with a group of people — ancient Israel — to help them diagnose the sickness and try out a cure.
 But over time, it became apparent to them that they could not fully heal themselves.
 So God became human as Jesus, taking on our diseased human nature to heal it as one of us.
-In his life, he battled against the sickness, and through his death on the cross, dealt the finishing blow.
+In his life, he battled against the sickness, and through his death on the cross, he dealt the finishing blow.
 He rose from the dead with a fully healed human nature, and he offers that healing to us through relationship with Him.
 The Christian mission is to partner with Jesus to spread his healing and restoration throughout the world.
 One day, Jesus will return to fully restore Creation and defeat evil.

 To illustrate the Bible’s story in the Healing Atonement framework, we use the Five C’s: Creation, Corruption, Clinic, Cure, and Completion.
 For each of these Five C’s, you can find additional resources to explore below.